BitcoinCash1/Bitcoin-Cash-Node/doc/test-networks.md

 It therefore deploys these CHIPs (and updates to them) as much in advance as possible (optimally 6 months ahead of the main network upgrades).

+After the upgrade to Adaptive Blocksize Limit Algorithm for Bitcoin Cash on this network in November 2023, the maximum blocksize of this network will vary dynamically with a floor capacity of 2MB.

 Overview Table for BCHN-supported Test Networks
 -----------------------------------------------